crabnebula-dev/tauri-fuzz/README.md

   - Coupled to [LibAFL](https://github.com/AFLplusplus/LibAFL) for state of the art fuzzing
   - Portable on Windows, MacOS, Android, iOS (TODO)

-### Main default policy

-Several default policies are provided but one policy in particular stands out and can be useful almost anywhere:

-> The target code is not allowed to call external binaries in a way that the external binaries will return an error

-The assumption is that if an app is able to call a binary with inputs such that the binary returns an error then an attacker has the room to exploit this binary call to mount an attack.
-When fuzzing if such vulnerability appears it will likely be under the form of a syntax error due to the random nature of fuzzing.

-## Repository Architecture

-- `crates/tauri-fuzz-cli` a cli to initialize fuzzing in a project
-- `crates/tauri-fuzz` the runtime used while fuzzing
-- `crates/tauri-fuzz-policies` the security policies and the policy engine that will be used while fuzzing
-- `docs/` technical information and thoughts process behind the project
-- `examples/` examples to run the fuzzer on
-- `tests/` tests

 ## Documentation

 Technical documentation, research and thoughts process that happened during the development of this project are documented in the mdbook in `docs`.